ha-tuya-ble/ha_tuya_ble/CONTIBUTING.md

 # Contributing Guide

+This guide is for when:

-I have a new device that isn't supported.
+- I have a new device that isn't supported.

-I have a similar device to one that is already supported.
+- I have a similar device to one that is already supported.

 ## Vibe Coding Your Robotic Lawnmower